paketo-buildpacks/paketo-website/content/docs/howto/dotnet-core.md

 The binding will be made available as a "user-level" NuGet configuration at `$HOME/.nuget/NuGet/NuGet.Config` during the build process.
-The  configuration applies across all operations involving NuGet, but will be overriden by project-level configurations.
+The  configuration applies across all operations involving NuGet, but will be overridden by project-level configurations.

 The resulting command will look like: